First aerial circumnavigation: Team circumnavigation

 They then proceeded into the Middle East and then Europe.
 The flight arrived in Paris on Bastille Day, 14 July.
 From Paris the aircraft flew to London and on to the north of England in order to prepare for the Atlantic Ocean crossing by re-installing pontoons and changing engines.

-On 3 August 1924, en route from the Orkney Islands to Iceland, an oil pump failure forced the Boston down onto an uninviting sea less than halfway to the Faroes.
+On 3 August 1924, en route from Orkney to Iceland, an oil pump failure forced Boston down onto the sea less than halfway to the Faroes.
 The accompanying Chicago flew on to the Faroes where it dropped a note onto the supporting U.S. Navy light cruiser USS Richmond about the troubled aircraft.
-The crew having been rescued unhurt, the Boston, then on tow, capsized and sank shortly before reaching the Faroes.
-The Chicago and New Orleans had flown on to Hornafjörður, Iceland, the most northerly point of the circumnavigation (65 deg N).
+The crew having been rescued unhurt, Boston, then on tow, capsized and sank shortly before reaching the Faroes.
+Chicago and New Orleans had flown on to Hornafjörður, Iceland, the most northerly point of the circumnavigation (65 deg N).

-After a long stay in Reykjavik, Iceland, where they fortuitously met Italian Antonio Locatelli and his crew, also in the course of the same circumnavigation attempt, and there accompanied by five navy vessels and their 2,500 seaman, the Chicago, with Smith and Arnold still in the lead, and the New Orleans, with Nelson and Harding, continued on for Fredricksdal, Greenland.
+After a long stay in Reykjavík, Iceland, where they met Italian Antonio Locatelli and his crew, also in the course of a circumnavigation attempt, and there accompanied by five navy vessels and their 2,500 seaman, Chicago, with Smith and Arnold still in the lead, and the New Orleans, with Nelson and Harding, continued for Fredricksdal, Greenland.
 This was to be the longest leg of the entire journey, with those five vessels strung along the route.
 New engines were installed on arrival at the second stop in Greenland, Ivigtut.

-On 31 August, they reached Labrador, Canada, a fuel-pump failure in the Chicago having been overcome by four hours of hand pumping by Arnold.
+On 31 August, they reached Labrador, Canada, a fuel-pump failure in Chicago having been overcome by four hours of hand pumping by Arnold.
 After the original prototype, now named Boston II, arrived in Pictou, Nova Scotia, the original Boston crew of Wade and Ogden were able to join the other two aircraft to fly on to Boston (where pontoon floats were exchanged for wheels again) and Washington DC.
-After a hero's welcome in the capital, the three Douglas World Cruisers flew to the West Coast, on a multi-city tour, stopping, on 22 September, at Rockwell Field, San Diego, for new engines and then arrived in Santa Monica to a welcoming crowd of 100 to 250 thousand.
+After a hero's welcome in the capital, the three Douglas World Cruisers flew to the West Coast, on a celebratory multi-city tour, stopping, on 22 September, at Rockwell Field, San Diego, for new engines and then arrived in Santa Monica to a welcoming crowd of at least 100,000 people.
 Their final landing in Seattle was on 28 September 1924.